erentechlabs/compilemymind/content/posts/spring-boot-layered-architecture/index.md

 ---

-## @Service
+## Service

-The `@Service` layer is where the business logic lives.
+The `Service` layer is where the business logic lives.
 Data coming from the controller is processed here — validations, calculations, and any rules specific to the domain are handled in this layer.
 It’s the brain of the application.

 Marking a class with `@Service` lets Spring recognize it as a service component and automatically inject it where needed.